March 25th

 "Freedom or Death" ( Eleftheria i Thanatos)

-during the Greek Revolution
+was the motto during the Greek Revolution

 against the Ottoman Empire.